zeeshantariqrafique/Managed-File-Transfer/README.md

 ## Usage

-To quickly start test the application from the project directory
+To quickly test the application from the project directory

 1 : Alter the source and destination details in transfer.yml